Basic (film): Plot

 Vilmer accidentally reveals that 'Dunbar' is actually Pike, and Hardy removes Pike from the plane just before takeoff.
 Pike explains that West learned about the actual operation going on at the base: cocaine smuggling.
 He confronted the Rangers and threatened to turn them in to authorities.
-After a brief firefight, West and the other trainees were killed.
+After a firefight, West and the other trainees were killed.
 Pike took Dunbar's dog tags and carried Kendall to the extraction point.
-He then gives Hardy, Osborne, and Styles the number of a crate where Vilmer had stowed cocaine.

-Hardy confronts Styles, determining he was behind the drug-dealing operation the whole time.
-When West reported the operation to Styles, Styles ordered Mueller and Kendall to kill him in the jungle, then poisoned Kendall to silence him.
-Styles tries to bribe Hardy before attempting to shoot him; Styles is instead shot and killed by Osborne, who was eavesdropping on their talk.
+He gives Hardy, Osborne, and Styles the number of a crate where Vilmer had stowed cocaine.
+Hardy confronts Styles, determining that he was behind the drug-dealing operation.
+West reported the operation to Styles, who then ordered Mueller and Kendall to kill him in the jungle, and poisoned Kendall to silence him.
+After failing to bribe Hardy, Styles attempts to shoot him, but is killed by Osborne, who was eavesdropping on their talk.

 As the investigation concludes, Osborne suspects that Hardy is somehow involved in the incident; this is confirmed when she watches Pike sneak into Hardy's car.
-She follows them into Panama City, where they enter a bar with a big eight-ball hanging above.
-After going inside, she is greeted by West and the missing members of the team – Castro, Dunbar, and Nuñez, who Hardy reveals as his 'colleagues'.

-They explain that Section 8 is a covert black-ops anti-drug unit led by Colonel Tom Hardy; the "insane mercenary" story is a cover to spook the cartels.
-The agents infiltrated the base undercover to investigate cocaine trafficking and discovered Mueller, Kendall and Vilmer were responsible.
-West, not realizing Styles was also involved, informed him of the drug dealing.
-The training mission became a covert Section 8 operation to circumvent Mueller and Kendall and fake West's death in order to extract West from leadership and transfer him to Section 8.
+Osborne follows them into Panama City, where they enter a building with an eight-ball hanging above.
+Inside, Osborne attempts to arrest Hardy only to greeted by West and the missing members of the team – Castro, Dunbar, and Nuñez, who Hardy reveals as his 'colleagues'.
+Section 8 is actually a covert black-ops anti-drug unit; the "going rogue" story is a cover to spook the cartels.
+The agents infiltrated the base undercover to investigate cocaine trafficking and discovered that Mueller, Kendall and Vilmer were responsible.
+West, not realizing that Styles was also involved, informed him of the drug dealing.
+The training mission became a covert Section 8 operation to circumvent Mueller and Kendall and fake West's death to extract West from leadership and transfer him to Section 8.
 Hardy was called in to confirm Styles' and Vilmer's involvement.

-Impressed by her work, Hardy offers Osborne a job in the unit.
+Impressed by her work, Hardy offers Osborne a job in the unit, along with the revelation that his position as a DEA agent is a cover; he actually remains in the Army as Section 8's Colonel.